-Applications open through https://taadeen.sa/exploration-enablement-program on 1 April 2024 and close on 30 June 2024.
+Applications form through https://taadeen.sa/exploration-enablement-program and submission through explorationincentive@mim.gov.sa.

 The Government of Saudi Arabia is not obliged to accept late applications.
-All applications are to be received via the Mining Portal. (https://taadeen.sa/exploration-enablement-program).
+All applications are to be received via the explorationincentive@mim.gov.sa.